-Once probate has been granted, the executor can start the process of administering your Will.
+Once probate has been granted, the executor can start the process of administration of your wishes.
 They start by paying any liabilities on your estate and collecting any debts you were owed.
 This process may involve selling off assets to raise cash for any liabilities owed.

-Executors must make sure there is no mix-up between the money belonging to the estate and any money they personally receive under your Will.
+Executors must make sure there is no mix-up between the money belonging to the estate and any money they personally receive.
 For this reason, they normally operate a separate account for the money belonging to the estate.

 Once this is completed, the executor files income tax forms using the remaining total to find out how much tax is due.

-The executor first distributes any specific gifts you have listed in your Will.
+The executor first distributes any specific gifts you have listed.
 As previously noted, they may choose to substitute a gift if a specified gift is unavailable, but don’t have to do so.